-Texas Association for Interior Design
+Texas Association For Interior Design

 The professional interior designer is qualified by education, experience and examination to enhance the safety, function, and quality of interior spaces.